 If your child was injured in a fall in Florida, your family might be entitled to financial compensation.
 Parents can pursue claims for child injuries under a broad range of circumstances.
 Accidents at schools, playgrounds, amusement parks, and swimming pools are common causes of fall-related child injuries.
 Parents can seek to recover their family’s medical expenses and other losses.

 What if My Aging Parent was Injured in a Fall?

 Unfortunately, this scenario is all too common.
 As our bodies age, we become more susceptible to falling, and we face greater injury risks when we fall.
-If your aging parent was injured in a fall at a nursing home, long-term care facility, or anywhere else, you should contact a lawyer to discuss the options your family has available.
+If your aging parent was injured in a fall at a nursing home, long-term care facility, or elsewhere, you should contact a lawyer to discuss your family’s options.

 How to Protect Your Rights Under Florida’s Premises Liability Laws

 Regardless of what happened, if you think that you or your family may have a premises liability claim, there are some steps you should take right away.
 To protect your rights under Florida’s premises liability laws, you should:

 1. Seek Immediate Treatment